Alpha: A strong, dominant, and take charge kind of character.

 Happily ever after (HEA): A story ending with an emotionally satisfying and optimistic ending, usually with the couple engaged or married.

 Happy for now (HFN): A story ending with the couple together and happy.

 Head-hopping: This is when an author suddenly changes the viewpoint character within a single scene.

-Heat level: This refers to how much sex there is in a romance story.
+Heat level: This refers to how much sex or passion there is in a romance story.
 It ranges from sweet romance, where pretty much everything happens behind closed doors, to erotica, where everything is shown.

 Hero: The male main character in a traditional romance story.

 Heroine: The female main character in a traditional romance story.

 Hook: An element that grabs the reader and makes them want to read on.